RuiHuangNUS/MARS-FTCC/README.md

 ## Project Overview
 The project **MARS-FTCC** consists of two folders, which correspond to the **Algorithm** and **Simulation** in the paper that show the following two advantages of our method.
-1. We propose an efficient controllability analysis for MARS using a quasi-static model under control constraints.
+1. We propose a novel fault-tolerant control reallocation method that adapts to arbitrary number of modular robots and their assembly formations.
-2. We propose a novel controllability margin (CM)--based method for calculating optimal self-reconfiguration sequences.
+2. We propose an agile trajectory planning method for MARS of arbitrary configurations, which is collision-avoiding and dynamically feasible.

-Please find out more details in our paper: "Robust Self-Reconfiguration for Fault-Tolerant Control of Modular Aerial Robot Systems"
+Please find out more details in our paper: "Robust Fault-Tolerant Control and Agile Trajectory Planning for Modular Aerial Robotic Systems"

 |                     A video  of this project             |